rahul-adwani/Propensity-Uplift-Modeling/README.md

 ### Please note that the data used in this exercise is generated arbitrarily.
 There are some publicly available datasets and documentation of CausalLift also has a generate_data() method.

+### CausalLift package and any other available package uses the below two types of methods:

 ![Image - Methods](https://raw.github.com/rahul-adwani/Propensity-Uplift-Modeling/main/images/methods.JPG)

+### In both these methods, Propensity/Probability of Conversion is calculated and then a difference is taken between propensities of conversion if a customer is treated and if the customer is not treated.

+### This difference is called CATE - Conditional Average Treatment Effects

+- CATE ranges between -1 and +1.
+Higher the value, higher the incremental propensity of conversionn

+#### Hope this was helpful

-You can check out my other repositories here: [Github](https://github.com/rahul-adwani?tab=repositories)
+#### You can check out my other repositories here: [Github](https://github.com/rahul-adwani?tab=repositories)

-You can contact me here: [LinkedIn](https://www.linkedin.com/in/rahuladwani/)
+#### You can contact me here: [LinkedIn](https://www.linkedin.com/in/rahuladwani/)

-If you like the content, please give it a star
+#### If you liked the content, please give it a star

 Thanks for reading,